 • MONIT Widget

-Slide out Notification Center to quickly see key performance indicators for your Mac, such as CPU, Memory, Disk, Network and Battery.
-Click the gauges to drill down for more details.
+Slide out Monit Widget to quickly see key performance data for your Mac, such as CPU, Memory, Disk, Network and Battery.

 See MONIT in action70 seconds